johnstontrav/klairejohnston-hugo-cms/site/content/post/this-is-what-a-real-bushfire-plan-looks-like.md

 ---
-title: 'This is what a real bushfire plan looks like. '
+title: This is what a real bushfire plan looks like
 date: 2020-01-09T20:32:00.000Z
 keywords:
   - >-